Home

 When she became ill in the 1950s, she moved in with daughter Eleanor White in a home on Main Street in Wampum, Lawrence County, PA.
 She enjoyed returning to Canonsburg for visits.
 She remained in the Whites' residence in Wampum for the final three years of her life.
 Burdened with hardening of the arteries, Mollie was stricken by a cerebral hemorrhage and died on Jan.
 12, 1961, at the age of 86.
 Her remains were returned to Canonsburg for burial beside her husband at Oak Spring Cemetery.
 In her obituary, the Connellsville Daily Courier said she was survived by 37 grandchildren, 25 great-grandchildren and two great-great grandchildren.
 Nursing runs deep in this family.
 Daughter Viola Uram was a nurse, working at Canonsburg General Hospital and later at the Washington County Health Center.
 Daughter in law Evelyn (Wooliscroft) Pratton, a graduate of the first class of Canonsburg General's nursing school, was a nurse at Canonsburg General and was the school nurse in the Canonsburg school system.
 Daughter Eleanor White was a registered nurse in Canonsburg and after raising children went back to work full time at the Ellwood City Hospital.

 ~ Daughter Alice Hogg (Pratton) Christoff ~ Daughter Alice Hogg Pratton (1897-1981) was born on Dec.
 30, 1897 in Fayette City.
-On March 20, 1916, when she was age 19, Alice married Charles Joseph Christoff Sr., the son of John and Anna (Weiser) Christoff.
-They bore six children -- Anna Catherine Moskal, Charles Joseph Christoff Jr., Grace "Irene" Harding, Theodore Honus Christoff, John Francis Christoff and Elizabeth "Valerie" Hutchison.
+On March 20, 1916, when she was age 19, Alice married Charles Joseph Christoff Sr. ( ? - ? ), the son of John and Anna (Weiser) Christoff.
+They bore six children together -- Anna "Catherine" Moskal, Charles Joseph Christoff Jr., Grace "Irene" Harding, Theodore Honus Christoff, John Francis Christoff and Elizabeth "Valerie" Pollockk Hutchison.
 Seen here: Alice poses with her daughter Anna Catherine and son in law Harry Moskal and new baby granddaughter Mary Alice Moskal.
-Their home was on Iron Street in Canonsburg.
+Their home was at 531 Vercheck Drive in Houston in 1950 and later at 5 Iron Street in Canonsburg.
 Alice died on June 22, 1981 at Cambridge Springs, at the age of 84.
 She rests for eternity in Forest Lawn Cemetery in McMurray, PA.
-Daughter Anna Catherine Christoff wed Harry Moskal.
-Circa 1992, she lived in Baltimore, MD.
+Daughter Anna "Catherine" Christoff (1916-1998) was born on Aug.
+6, 1916 in Canonsburg, Washington County, PA.
+On March 31, 1934, at the age of 17, she wed Harry Moskal ( ? - ? ), a native of New Castle, PA.
+Church of God pastor Rev. C.B.
+Barcus officiated at their marriage ceremony, held in Brooke County, WV.
+On her marriage license, Catherine fibbed that her age was 21.
+An interesting twist is that Catherine's first cousin, Viola Pratton, became married to Harry Uram on the same date and place by the same pastor.
+The children born into this family were Mary Alice Wisniewski and Robert Harry Moskal.
+The couple relocated to Baltimore.

-Son Charles Joseph Christoff Jr. (1918-1970) married Mildred K. Custer (1927-2012), daughter of George H. Custer of Pittsburgh.
-They had at least two children -- Charles J. Christoff III and Nancy Masterovsky.
-Charles Jr. passed away in Canonsburg on March 22, 1970, at the age of 52.
+Son Charles Joseph Christoff Jr. (1918-1970) was born on Feb.
+13, 1918 in Canonsburg.
+On June 29, 1944, he married Mildred K. Custer (1927-2012), daughter of George H. Custer of Pittsburgh.
+They bore at least two children -- Charles J. Christoff III and Nancy Masterovsky.
+The Christoffs' address in 1970 was 112 Murdock Street, Canonsburg, and he was employed as a crane operator for the Fort Pitt Bridge Works.
+They belonged to the Canonsburg United Presbyterian Church, where he held the offices of elder and trustee.
+He also was a member of the Knights of Pythias in Canonsburg.
+The family was plunged into anxiety when Charles Jr. was diagnosed in about 1968 with amyotrophic lateral sclerosis -- "Lou Gehrig's Disease" -- a degeneration of the brain and spinal cord weakening the muscles.
+After a decline of two years' duration, he passed away at home on March 22, 1970, at the age of 52.
+An obituary appeared in the Canonsburg Daily Notes.
 Mildred outlived her husband by 32 years.
 She was a librarian with Greater Canonsburg Public Library for more than half a century.
 She retired in 1999, having begun her career as a page at the age of 12, and retiring as head librarian, a position she held for 31 years.
 She also was active with the Canonsburg Hospital Ladies Auxiliary and Canonsburg United Presbyterian Church.
 In her later years, Mildred moved to Arizona to be closer to her married daughter.
 She died in Chandler, AZ on Nov.
 4, 2012, at the age of 85.
 Her remains were returned to Western Pennsylvania for burial in Oak Springs Cemetery.

 ~ Son John Wilgus Pratten Sr. ~

 In the late 1910s and early 1920s, they made their residence in Pittsburgh.
 By 1923, they apparently had moved back to Canonsburg, Washington County.
+When the federal census enumeration was made in 1930, the Beadlings made a home in Millvale near Pittsburgh.
+There, William earned a living as a rigger in an iron works.
+Back in Canonsburg in 1940, he worked as a heater in tin mill.
 The family address in 1942-1944 was 207 Bernstein Avenue.
 During World War II, their sons Charles and Francis served in the U.S. Armed Forces.
 By 1970, the couple had divorced.
-William passed away in October 1976, at the age of 79.
-Dora wedded Frank Kimmel ( ? - ? ).
+William moved to Deer Park, near Houston, TX.
+Suffering from cancer of the pancreas and liver, caused by alcoholism, he passed away in Houston's Memorial City Hospital on Oct.
+5, 1976, at the age of 79.
+His remains were cremated.
+Dora wed her second spouse, Frank Kimmel ( ? - ? ).
 She was employed for a time by the Clark Candy Factory, Pittsburgh, maker of the famed "Clark Bar."
 She also earned a living as a clerk for Gimbels Department Store and retired in 1970.
 She belonged to St. Thomas Episcopal Church, Canonsburg.
 Dora suffered through the tragic stabbing death of her 49-year-old son Charles on Aug.
 5, 1970, in an argument at her home in the Dolanch Trailer Court in Canonsburg.
 In retirement, Dora moved to Pasadena, TX.
 Suffering from cancer, she passed away there in Pasadena General Hospital, at the age of 72, on Jan.
 9, 1975.
 Her remains were brought back to Canonsburg for interment in Oak Spring Cemetery.
+An obituary was published in the Pittsburgh Press.
 She was survived by 21 grandchildren and 12 great-grandchildren.
-Circa 1975, all of Dora's adult children lived in Pasadena.
-Son William Curtis Beadling (1919- ? ) was born in May 1919 in Houston, Washington County, PA.
+Circa 1975, all of Dora's living adult children lived in Pasadena.
+Son William Curtis Beadling (1919-2014) was born in May 1919 or on April 13, 1921 in Houston, Washington County, PA.
 On Jan.
-3, 1942, when he was about 22 years of age, he married Ethel Leona Wicks ( ? - ? ), daughter of Edgar Wicks of Eighty-Four, Washington County, PA.
+3, 1942, when he was 22 years of age, he married Ethel Leona Wicks ( ? -2007), daughter of Edgar Wicks of Eighty-Four, Washington County, PA.
 Their wedding was held in the manse of the South Canonsburg Church, officiated by Rev. Evelyn H. Kemper, and announced in the Canonsburg Daily Notes.
 "The bride wore an aqua blue street dress with black accessories and a corsage of yellow rosebuds," reported the Daily Notes.
-The went on to become the parents of four known children -- Ethel Leona Beadling, Charles Thomas Beadling Jr., June Lee Beadling, Leona Mae Beadling and Joseph William Beadling.
+The went on to become the parents of four known children -- Ethel Leona Beadling, Charles Thomas Beadling Jr., June Lee Simpson, Leona Mae DeWalt and Joseph William Beadling.
 The newlyweds made their home at 240 Grace Avenue in Canonsburg.
 They were plunged into mourning when, on May 1, 1942, their daughter Ethel Leona died of a premature birth in Canonsburg General Hospital, with interment of the remains in Oak Springs Cemetery.
+William is known to have served in the U.S. Army during World War II and to have received his honorable discharge on Oct.
+24, 1942.
+For years, William owned and operated a shop in Eighty-Four, "where he repaired wrecked automobiles to look like new," said an obituary.
+He then went to work for Cooper Industries, retiring in 1984.
+Their final home together was in Washington.
+Sadness shrouded the family when Ethel passed away on Jan.
+22, 2007.
+He spent three of his later years at Personal Care at Evergreen in Washington and then moved to Southmont of Presbyterian Senior Care.
+There, at the age of 93, William died on July 24, 2014.
+He was survived by eight grtandchildren, a dozen great-grandchildren and four great-great grandchildren.
+The remains were placed into eternal sleep in Emmanuel United Presbyterian Church Cemetery.

 Son Charles Thomas Beadling (1921-1970) was born on May 14, 1921 in Pittsburgh.
 He married Geneva Neadeanne Conn (1927- ? ), the daughter of Joseph and Edna (Augustine) Conn of Confluence, Somerset County, PA.
 He served in the U.S. Navy during World War II, seeing activity in the European-African-Middle East campaign.
 Charles and Geneva had six children -- Constance Eileen Gibbs Kinnick, Charles Thomas Beadling Jr., John Francis Beadling, Richard Stanley Beadling, Joseph Ryan Beadling and Jeffrey Dean Beadling.
 Domestic tragedy descended upon the family on Aug.
 5, 1970 when the 49-year-old Charles was stabbed at his mother's trailer home in Canonsburg and was rushed to Washington Hospital, where he was pronounced dead on arrival.
 "The altercation began inside the trailer and when they lunged outside the stabbing followed," said the Canonsburg Daily Notes.
 His son Charles Jr. pleaded guilty to voluntary manslaughter and was imprisoned.
 Geneva married again by 1972 to (?)
 Cowden.